kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(8\) If you newly acquire televisions and other audio-visual displays for passenger safety briefings, information, or entertainment on or after May 13, 2009, such equipment must have high-contrast captioning capability.

 \(b\) As a carrier, you must ensure that passengers with a disability can readily use all terminal facilities you own, lease, or control at a foreign airport.
-In the case of foreign carriers, this requirement applies only to terminal facilities that serve flights covered by §382.7 of this part.
+In the case of foreign carriers, this requirement applies only to terminal facilities that serve flights covered by [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.7   To whom do the provisions of this part apply?|§382.7]] of this part.

 \(1\) This means that passengers with a disability must be able to move readily through such terminal facilities to get to or from the gate and any other area from which passengers board the aircraft you use for such flights (*e.g.*, the tarmac in the case of flights that do not use level-entry boarding).
 This obligation is in addition to your obligation to provide enplaning, deplaning, and connecting assistance to passengers.